Skip to main content

 DETERMINE WHEN TO VISIT.

-- Type of tours and activities depend on the age and grade level of the students.
+- The type of tours and activities depends on the age and grade level of the students.

 - If the tour is targeting high school upperclassmen, then you should try to visit before you apply for admission.

-- Try to visit when classes will be in session, so you have the opportunity to see and experience typical campus life.
+- Try to visit when classes are in session, so you have the opportunity to see and experience typical campus life.

 ARRANGE A VISIT.